UChicago-PL/smyth/README.md

 to see the top result of running the `list_sorted_insert` benchmark from the `no-sketch` suite.

+### Updates

+_August 20, 2020:_ A new release, `icfp-2020-v1` includes module-level
+documentation for the `smyth` library and fixes a bug that caused Experiments 2b and 3b to fail to run.

 ## Running the Experimental Evaluation

 _*Quick summary*: navigate to `experiments/`, run `./run-all 10`, look at